Xilinx/mlir-aie/docs/AIEDesignPatterns.md

 [ObjectFIFO Example](https://github.com/Xilinx/mlir-aie/tree/main/test/objectFifo-stateful-transform/non_adjacency_test_1.aie.mlir)

-An objectFIFO can be established between two tiles.
+An objectFIFO can be established between two or more tiles.
+Broadcast is possible from one producer tile to multiple consumer tiles.
 Unlike a typical FIFO, elements are not pushed to nor popped from the objectFIFO.
 Instead, a pool of memory elements is allocated to the objectFIFO.
 Processes can then write to and read from these memory elements after acquiring them.